Yawapi/100-Days-of-machine-learning-challenge/README.md

 Day 15.
 I am happy to have been chosen to represent the School of AI in my hometown.
 Join our local chapter to learn more (https://bit.ly/2LNdqex) or visit the School of AI online (for chapters worldwide).
 Link: https://www.theschool.ai

 Day 16.
 I am working through week 1 of Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization.
 Thoughts: This is the second course in Coursera's Deep Learning specialization, taught by Dr. Andrew Ng.
-These are rigorous courses in the math and programming behind deep learning.
+These are rigorous courses over the math and programming behind deep learning.
 Highly recommended.
 Link: https://bit.ly/2LPvGE0